mitsuhiko/insta-website/content/docs/snapshot-files.md

 The body is always in whatever format [was serialized](../serializers/).
 This can be YAML, JSON or anything else.
 Syntax highlighters should be liberal here and assume a variation of YAML and RON.

+## Newlines

+Snapshot files are normalized to unix newlines (LF) before diffing and will always be generated with unix newlines when saving.